vikaskumar81/inbound-dialer/panel/README.md

-# SB Admin rewritten in Angular5 and Bootstrap 4
+# Asteisk based on Angular5 and NodeJS

 Simple Dashboard Admin App built using Angular 5 and Bootstrap 4